UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 ## how

-This argument specifies ***How*** our dataframes are joined.
+This argument specifies ***“how”*** our dataframes are joined.

-We discussed the default argument value for this verb called `inner` that will only the rows with identifying column values that are present in both dataframes:
+We mentioned that the default argument value`inner` which will only the rows with identifying column values that are present in both dataframes:

 ``` python
 candy.merge(candy2m, left_on='name', right_on='chocolate_bar', how='inner')